 As I just mentioned, there is a feature on Android called Adoptable Storage.
 It allows a removable microSD card installed on an Android phone to be used as the internal storage.
 This way you can cross the space hurdle if the phone has low internal memory.

 Google introduced Adoptable Storage with the release of Android 6.0 Marshmallow.
 Methods to do the same task existed earlier.
 However, they weren’t easy to implement.

 Some important things to consider

 While adopting a storage, whether an SD card or USB drive, Android formats and changes it’s FAT32 or exFAT format to ext4 or f2fs.
-Using your SD card as an internal storage might sound good to your ears.
+Using your SD card as internal storage might sound good to your ears.
 But everything comes at a price and so does the adaptable storage feature.
 Here are some pros and cons:

 SD cards are slow

 This is the painful reality of these tiny memory chips.
 Even though they can store tons of data, they’re slower than the internal storage and have a limited number of read-write cycles.
-Using SD card as a permanent storage would require more frequent read/write operation, and it would degrade its performance over time.
+Using the SD card as permanent storage would require more frequent read/write operation, and it would degrade its performance over time.

 Android does a performance benchmark of your SD card to make sure it’s fast enough to match the internal memory.
 It warns about the performance of the external storage and may even decline to adopt if the SD card is extremely slow.